What has happened if I can’t find my tyres on the website?

 Most probably, yes.
-But there are British Standard guidelines that we have to adhere to.
+But there are British Standard guidelines to which we have to adhere.
 All our vans carry a BSAU 159 Standards Gauge.
-If the puncture is in the shoulder or side-wall of the tyre it cannot be repaired but if this is the case our tyre technician will show you, using his BSAU159 Gauge; or, you may download a free Repairable Area Tread Gauge from this site, follow the instructions, and see beforehand if it likely the tyre can be repaired.
+If the puncture is in the shoulder or sidewall of the tyre it cannot be repaired.
+If this is the case our tyre technician will always show you, using his BSAU159 Gauge, and explain why the damage is irreparable.
+Alternatively, you can download a free Repairable Area Tread Gauge from this site to see beforehand if the tyre can be repaired.

 What is the cost of a puncture repair?

-The charge for repairing a puncture is £25 inc VAT including us coming out to your home or work.
+The charge for repairing a puncture is £25 including VAT, which includes our costs for coming to your home or work.